-This course consists of foundation mathematics topics for diploma of electrical engineering programme.
-Lessons include functions, solving equations, conic section, trigonometry and polar form.
+This course consists of foundation of mathematics required for studies in Diploma of Electrical Engineering.
+Lessons include functions, solving equations, conic sections, trigonometry and polar form.
+At the end of this course, students are exposed to the related applied problems in foundation mathematics.